russdanner/plugin-engine-sitemapgenerator/README.md

 # Google XML Sitemap Plugin for CrafterCMS

-Add Google XML Sitemap support to your site
+Add an XML sitemap to your website for better SEO

 # Installation